John F. Fitzgerald: Retirement

 In his later years, Fitzgerald focused on his business interests and on honing the political instincts of his daughter Rose's promising sons.

+In 1930, he ran for governor but withdrew late in the race for the Democratic nomination, citing his health.
+Despite his withdrawal, Fitzgerald received over 84,000 votes against eventual Governor Joseph B. Ely, as James Michael Curley encouraged Irish Catholic voters to support Fitzgerald in solidarity against the supposedly "anti-Irish" Ely.

 In 1932, he campaigned for Franklin Delano Roosevelt for President.
-He was joined by James Michael Curley and P.J.
-Kennedy.
+He was joined by James Michael Curley.
 Fitzgerald unsuccessfully tried to recruit Martin Lomasney to the cause as well.
 After Roosevelt won the election, Fitzgerald's son-in-law Joseph was appointed chairman of the new U.S. Maritime Commission.
 Joseph would later serve as chairman of the new U.S. Securities and Exchange Commission and as U.S. ambassador to Great Britain.

-In 1942, Fitzgerald ran a quixotic campaign for the U.S. Senate and lost the Democratic primary to Congressman Joseph E. Casey.
-(Daniel Coakley finished a distant fourth.)

 In 1946, when John Fitzgerald "Jack" Kennedy decided to run for Congress, 83-year-old Honey Fitz helped him plan his campaign strategy.
 At the victory celebration, Fitzgerald danced an Irish jig, sang "Sweet Adeline," and predicted that his grandson would someday occupy the White House.
 Shortly after his election to the presidency, President Kennedy renamed the presidential yacht the Honey Fitz in honor of his maternal grandfather.

 Personal life

 On September 18, 1889, Fitzgerald married his second cousin Mary Josephine "Josie" Hannon (1865–1964).
 She was a daughter of Michael Hannon and Mary Ann Fitzgerald.
-John and Mary had six children: Rose Elizabeth (1890–1995), Mary (1892–1936), Thomas (1895–1968), John Jr. (1897–1979), Eunice (1900–1923), and Frederick (1904–1935).
+John and Mary had six children: Rose (1890–1995), Mary (1892–1936), Thomas (1895–1968), John Jr. (1897–1979), Eunice (1900–1923), and Frederick (1904–1935).
 They had nineteen grandchildren, including Rose's nine children with Joseph Kennedy.

 Fitzgerald was a member of the Royal Rooters, an early supporters' club for Boston's baseball teams, particularly its American League team, the modern Boston Red Sox.
 At one point, he was the group's chairman and threw out the ceremonial opening pitch at Fenway Park's inaugural game on April 20, 1912, as well as in the 1912 World Series later that year.
 His great-granddaughter Caroline Kennedy threw out the first pitch at Fenway Park's 100th anniversary celebration on April 20, 2012.